Danish Palaces (Fabergé egg)

 The Danish Palaces egg is an Imperial Fabergé egg, one of a series of fifty-two jeweled eggs made under the supervision of Peter Carl Fabergé for the Russian Imperial family.
 It was crafted and delivered to the then Tsar of Russia, Alexander III who presented it to his wife, Maria Feodorovna on Easter day 1890.
 The egg is currently owned by the Matilda Geddings Gray Foundation and housed in the Metropolitan Museum of Art in New York City.

-Design of egg
+Design of the egg

 The exterior of this egg is pink-mauve enameled gold split into twelve sections.
 It measures 102 mm (4 in.) tall by 67 mm (2 5/8 in.) wide.
 Six vertical lines of rose-cut diamonds and three horizontal lines separate the enameled panels from one another.
 There is an emerald at each intersection of the lines separating the panels, and the egg is crowned with a medallion of radiating leaves around a cabochon star sapphire.
 The opposite end of the egg is chased with additional acanthus leaves.